bongohive-internship/javascript-phase-2-Aksem/README.md

-## this is an assignment based on Javascript functions
+## This is an assignment based on Javascript functions

 - Write a function that shows the current date and time. e.g: `printDate()`
 - Write a function that when given name it shows "Hello name", name should be any name that is passed to the function.